 Christmas and pavlova are an essential combination.
 On a hot Christmas Day one could be forgiven for forgetting to steam the fruit pudding but you just cannot ignore the luxurious pavlova, with its sweet crunchy meringue crust, marshmallow like centre, topped with clouds of cream, berries and passionfruit.

-Named after the Russian ballerina Anna Pavlova who toured Australia and New Zealand in 1926, it has hotly been contended as to which country named the dessert first and a definitive answer is probably not likely to be found.
+Named after the Russian ballerina Anna Pavlova who toured Australia and New Zealand in 1926, it has hotly been contested as to which country can lay claim to this delicate dessert with research from Professor Helen Leach at Otago University confirming that NZ can claim pavlova as its own.

 While a pavlova can be a meringue, a meringue is not a pavlova.
 Meringues are much less complicated to make and are generally crisp and dry throughout.
 Technically they should not have any chew however a chewy meringue can be really good – see recipe for chewy chocolate meringues below.
 The ideal pavlova generally has a crisp outer shell and soft marshmallow centre.